 Complex PTSD: Prolonged abuse results in emotional dysregulation and hypervigilance.

 By addressing these patterns and working towards recovery, it’s possible to heal from the long-term effects of narcissistic abuse.
+Healing from Narcissistic Abuse Recovery requires time, support, and self-care:

 Seek Professional Help: Work with a trauma-informed therapist to address psychological wounds.